Venkatbandi002/Improving-Online-Safety-With-machine-Learning-Based-phishing-Detection/README.md

 ----------------------------------------------
 - Used two datasets to train the model.
 - The final model consistes of 3 individual model stacked together.
+- The model is later used in the main application

 ----------------------------------------------
 NOTES